-Intercollegiate Athletics
+Intercollegiate Athletics at Shawnee State University

-The objectives of intercollegiate athletics at Shawnee State University are to promote the education and development of student athletes through athletic participation.
-The athletic department shares the commitment to high standards with the University and embraces the concept of the student athlete.
+The objective of intercollegiate athletics at Shawnee State University is to promote the education and development of student athletes through athletic participation.
+The athletic department shares the University's commitment to high standards and embraces the concept of the student athlete.
 Educational development is the central focus of the department.